greypants/greypants.github.io/README.md

 ### Native or Not?
 The untapped power of web apps

-Highlights all of the sometimes overlooked capabilities and benefits of the browser on your phone, as well as scenarios where web might better fit then native.
+Highlights all of the sometimes overlooked capabilities and benefits of the browser on your phone, as well as scenarios where web might better fit than native.

 [View Slides](http://slides.com/dantello/native-or-not-3-4)